Table Of Contents

 SSL stands for Secure Sockets Layer.
 It is actually a standard security technology used to establish a secure and encrypted link between the web browser and a web server.

-This is basically used by websites which deal in online transactions such as e-commerce WordPress portals or other online service based websites.
+This is basically used by websites which deal with online transactions such as e-commerce WordPress portals or other online service based websites.

 In order to establish such encrypted connection between the browser and the server, you need an SSL certificate.